Androbar/real-estate-manager/README.md

 - [ ] Add 20 properties 5 images per property 5*20 100images
       donwload 100 images                 - done
-      ask chatgpt to create the data      - done load it                             -
+      ask chatgpt to create the data      - done load it                             - (5)
       all in salta, 10 7 3 per user       -
+- [ x ] Add session route protection on backend
-- [ ] Use actual uploaded images for properties (if no images, load default)
+- [ x ] Use actual uploaded images for properties (if no images, load default)
+- [ x ] Use long and lat instead of location for map
 - [ ] Add metadata
 - [ ] Fix js console errors
+- [ ] Fix image order, also add a drag and drop
+- [ ] On create property show success message and then redirect after 5 seconds